PCSX2/pcsx2/pcsx2/Docs/PCSX2_FAQ.md

 ## About the PCSX2 Project

 ### Question 1: What is the purpose of the PCSX2 project?
-PCSX2 intends to emulate the PlayStation 2 console, allowing PS2 games to be played on a PC.
+PCSX2 intends to emulate the PlayStation 2 console, allowing PS2 games to be played on a computer.
 This requires having an original PlayStation 2 console to supply a BIOS dump and the original games, either to be played directly off the disc or to be dumped and played as ISO/CSO images.

 ### Question 2: Is PCSX2 open source?
 PCSX2 is open source, licensed under the GNU Lesser General Public License v3.0.
 [Source code is kept on GitHub](https://github.com/pcsx2/pcsx2).